Why we should stop saying ‘sanitary’ when talking about periods

 At Grace & Green, we’re committed to not using the terms ‘hygiene,’ ‘feminine,’ or ‘sanitary’ when talking about periods.
 And here’s why:

 As a teenager, my friends showed me how to hide tampons and pads in my bra when I had to go to the bathroom at school.
 Even back then I thought it was kind of ridiculous, but I usually did it anyway.
 It was embarrassing to have your period, let alone walk around with a tampon or pad so that everyone would know that you were menstruating.
 You can imagine how uncomfortable it was to stay at someone’s house while I was on my period.
-I was so ashamed to leave traces of used tampons or pads that I wrapped them in toilet paper and hid them in my purse until I got home.
+I was so ashamed to leave traces of used tampons or pads that I wrapped them in toilet paper and hid them in my bag until I got home.
 And when I had my period, I called it “time of the month” instead of just saying “I’m on my period”.
 I remember once saying the word ‘menstruation’ to a friend who responded by literally saying “Ugh, please don’t ever say ‘menstruation’ again, it’s gross”.

 But what’s gross about the word ‘menstruation’ and why do we constantly feel like we have to hide our period, which is a natural bodily function?